A smoke detector is one of the most important devices in your home and was present in almost 75% of the reported home fires.

 What is the difference between a photoelectric and electrochemical smoke detector?

 Photoelectric smoke detectors can detect some types of very fine particles in the air as well as burning particles or burning materials.
-Electrochemical smoke detectors are sensitive to small particles as well as some types of gasses.
+Electrochemical smoke detectors are sensitive to small particles and some types of gasses.

 How does a smoke alarm work?